zdanek/maverick/docs/current/README.md

 - [Get Started](#get-Started)

 ### Jetson Nano Instructions
-Jetson Nano support is in early stages.
-The first initial download is very large and based on Jetpack 4.3, and requires a 32Gb SD card.
-Subsequent images will be based on new Jetpack 4.4 and will be much smaller.
+The Jetson Nano platform is a 'first class' supported platform in Maverick - ie. we aim to provide an optimal experience on this platform.
+Having said that, Jetson Nano support is in early stages.
+The first initial download is quite large and based on Jetpack 4.4, and requires a 32Gb SD card.
 To get started:
 - Write the image files to SD card (no need to uncompress if you use [Etcher](https://etcher.io/))
 - Boot from the SD card
 - If the ethernet is plugged in, login over the network: `ssh mav@maverick-nano.local` (default password: *wingman*).
 Otherwise attach a screen and keyboard.